stat20-summer/website/content/syllabus.md

 The **problem set** is meant as practice: practice with the concepts and methods from lecture that you'll need to hone in order to do the labs well and succeed on the quizzes.
-Since the goal of these is just practice, they will be graded credit / no credit.
-You'll get full credit if we see that you worked on most of the problems.
+Because they are practice, they will not be graded, and an answer key will be released for one week after their release.
 There will be six problem sets.

 The **lab** is meant to apply the concepts from lecture in the cause of doing an analysis of real data.
-This will involve both writing code and regularly.
+Labs are the main assignment of the course.
+They will involve both writing code and regularly.
 There will be six labs.

-You will be turning in the assignments on a platform called [Gradescope](https://www.gradescope.com/).
+Labs will be due on [Gradescope](https://www.gradescope.com/) **at the end of the course week, Sunday, 11:59p**.

 Gradescope is really awesome and you can return there to get feedback on your work or to file a regrade request if you you notice that we made an error in applying the rubric to your work.

-Both assignments will be due on Gradescope **at the end of the course week, Sunday, 11:59pm**.

 ##### Late Work